 This production depicts young people in one of the first democratic movements of the Ancient World and features a range of historical themes which align with Social Studies Content Standards of the CT Common Core of Learning.
 Content Standards Addressed: Historical Thinking, Historical Themes, Applying History, Political Systems

-Populist Social Order-Athenian viewpoint -- An interpretation of Indo-European philosophy regarding the ideal social order -- later expanded in Plato's Ideal Society -- whereby every individual is allowed to reach their highest value, with classes that differ in function or type of work -- but all equally important to the whole of society.
+Ideal Social Order-Athenian viewpoint -- An interpretation of Indo-European philosophy regarding the ideal social order -- later expanded in Plato's Ideal Society -- whereby every individual is allowed to reach their highest value, with classes that differ in function or type of work -- but all equally important to the whole of society.

 Said to be originated by the gods in